Emergence of multiple zero modes bound to vortices in extended topological Josephson junctions: Emergence of additional zero modes bound to Josephson vortices

 Breaking the mirror symmetry of the junction in Fig.~\ref{fig:spectralflow_asymmetric} finally reveals that the previously found newly emergent zero modes in this case instead remain at a small but finite energy.
 The additional bound states are thus in realistic systems no true zero modes, but ordinary CdGM states close to zero energy instead.

 In Refs.~\onlinecite{piasotski_topological_2024,laubscher2024detectionmajoranazeromodes}, the contribution of low-energy CdGM states to Josephson currents in such systems has been examined in response to some recently conducted experiments\cite{zhang2022ac,yue_signatures_2024,park2024corbino}, and microwave spectrocopy techniques have been proposed as a means to characterize the low-energy spectrum.
 Both these articles at least partly made use of the usually employed Fu-Kane low-energy theory.
-Our findings show that this approach does not necessarily yield reliable quantitative results for the interpretation of such experiments, as it only produces the correct spectra for a limited range of parameters.
+Our findings show that this approach does not necessarily yield reliable quantitative results for the interpretation of such experiments, that are sensitive to the fine details of the excitation spectrum, as it only produces the correct spectra for a limited range of parameters.
+Alternative approaches via 2D tight binding models\cite{abboud_signatures_2022,laubscher2024detectionmajoranazeromodes} might be able to resolve this problem, and it would be interesting to see whether they are indeed able to capture the additional zero crossings.

 We would finally like to note that the qualitative behavior described here can be observed for a variety of chosen system parameters, including finite values of $M_z$.
 In the interest of brevity, we omit the corresponding plots and refer instead to Ref.~\onlinecite{Dissertation_Reich2025} for further examples.